 Get a Bike Fit

 Years ago, when you purchased a bike, the seller would place you on your new machine, eye-ball your seat height and reach to the bars and give you a, “looks good” or “you could use a longer stem.”
 Today, most bike shops offer a computerized professional fitting.
 Methods may vary from shop to shop, but pretty much any modern-day bike fit will help enhance your performance on the bike by using technology to dial-in your exact your position.
 A proper fit will allow you to produce maximum power while improving efficiency, aerodynamics, and comfort.
 Maximizing all of these can add up to substantial marginal gains.
-You can read more about the benefits of a proper fitting here.

 Wash (and Maintain) Your Bike